noaa-pifsc/Centralized-Cruise-Database/CRDMA/docs/Cruise Data Management Application - Testing Documentation.md

                     -   Update user group to [assign the CCD READ role](#ccd-read) and then click the Delete button (error - not authorized)
                     -   Update user group to [assign the CCD WRITE role](#ccd-write) and then click the Delete button (ok)
                     -   Update user group to [assign the CCD ADMIN role](#ccd-admin) and then click the Delete button (ok)
-                -   Consult [CRDMA CDVM Testing Documentation](./test_cases/packages/CDVM/CRDMA%20CDVM%20Testing%20Documentation.md) for a testing SOP for the "Delete Cruise Leg" functionality
+                -   X Consult [CRDMA CDVM Testing Documentation](./test_cases/packages/CDVM/CRDMA%20CDVM%20Testing%20Documentation.md) for a testing SOP for the "Delete Cruise Leg" functionality
 -   Page 250
     -   Page Loading
         -   Logout in new browser tab and load the page (session has expired error)